 Can You Drink Non-Alcoholic Beer Without Getting Drunk?

-In most cases, drinking 0% alcohol beer still results in detectable alcohol levels in breath tests conducted by traffic police.
-After consuming 0% alcohol beer, the blood alcohol concentration may not dissipate for 10-15 minutes.
+In most cases, drinking 0% beer, which is non-alcoholic, can still register a certain amount of alcohol in breath tests conducted by law enforcement.
+After consuming 0% beer, the alcohol content in the breath may not dissipate for 10-15 minutes.

 Is Non-Alcoholic Beer Harmful to the Liver?